zeek/zeek/doc/script-reference/statements.rst

 .. bro:keyword:: for

-    A "for" loop iterates over each element in a string, set, vector, or table and executes a statement for each iteration.
-Currently, modifying a container's membership while iterating over it may result in undefined behavior, so avoid adding or removing elements inside the loop.
+    A "for" loop iterates over each element in a string, set, vector, or table and executes a statement for each iteration (note that the order in which the loop iterates over the elements in a set or a table is nondeterministic).
+However, no loop iterations occur if the string, set, vector, or table is empty.

     For each iteration of the loop, a loop variable will be assigned to an element if the expression evaluates to a string or set, or an index if the expression evaluates to a vector or table.
 Then the statement is executed.
-However, the statement will not be executed if the expression evaluates to an object with no elements.

     If the expression is a table or a set with more than one index, then the loop variable must be specified as a comma-separated list of different loop variables (one for each index), enclosed in brackets.

-    A :bro:keyword:`break` statement can be used at any time to immediately terminate the "for" loop, and a :bro:keyword:`next` statement can be used to skip to the next loop iteration.

     Note that the loop variable in a "for" statement is not allowed to be a global variable, and it does not need to be declared prior to the "for" statement.
 The type will be inferred from the elements of the expression.

+    Currently, modifying a container's membership while iterating over it may result in undefined behavior, so do not add or remove elements inside the loop.

+    A :bro:keyword:`break` statement will immediately terminate the "for" loop, and a :bro:keyword:`next` statement will skip to the next loop iteration.

     Example::